-Our yummy cauliflower and potato curry isn’t a typical ‘wet’ saucy curry, it’s more on the dry side with the vegetables covered in aromatics and spices.
-You get a ton of health benefits with this dish.
-Not only does it feature the cancer fighting cruciferous veggie, cauliflower, it also packs the deliciously anti-inflammatory spices turmeric and coriander plus it’s gluten free.
-It’s great as a side or eaten as a main with an egg on top for extra protein.
-In fact it’s the perfect way to use leftover steamed or boiled potatoes instead of making hash or home fries.
-Good for you never tasted so good!
+Our tasty cauliflower and potato curry isn’t a typical ‘wet’ saucy curry, it’s more on the dry side with the vegetables covered in aromatics and spices.
+This dish is packed with health benefits.
+Not... only does it feature the cancer fighting cruciferous veggie, cauliflower, it also showcases the deliciously anti-inflammatory spices, turmeric and coriander.
+Plus, it’s gluten free.
+This dish is great as a side or eaten as a main dish with an egg on top for extra protein.
+In fact, it’s the perfect way to use leftover steamed or boiled potatoes instead of making hash or home fries!

-- Add the cauliflower, sprinkle with salt and sauté until it starts to soften a little and maybe has some brown spots, about 5 minutes.
+Add the cauliflower, sprinkle with salt, and sauté until it starts to soften a little and maybe has some brown spots, about 5 minutes.
 Add the turmeric, coriander, and cayenne if using.
 Cook stirring until the vegetables are covered with the spices, and the spices have started to crust a little on the bottom of the pan.
 Add ¼ cup of the water to the pan.
 Quickly stir to incorporate the spices on the bottom of the pan into the liquid.
 Cover.
 Lower the heat to medium.
 Cook for 5 minutes.
-Stir once or twice to make sure the sauce doesn''t burn.
+Stir once or twice to make sure the sauce doesn't burn.
 Add a tablespoon of water if looks dry.
-The cauliflower should be just ''al dente'' after this.
+The cauliflower should be barely tender after this.

 For this kind of dish I sometimes blanch the cauliflower for 2 minutes to soften it first.
 It’s also freezer ready in this state if I don’t want to use it right away.
 If you do use blanched cauliflower, add the cooked potatoes along with it in step 2.
 It won’t need the extra cooking on its own to soften.

-We’ve used light green Romesco cauliflower in the photo because it looks pretty, but you can use any type of cauliflower you like!
+We’ve used light green Romanesco cauliflower in the photo because it looks pretty, but you can use any type of cauliflower you like!